dbat/tools/README.md

 # tools
 compiled binaries only, no source code (mostly under replenishment)

+get more information by typing -? as argument on respective programs

 # compare
 simple file compare (no output at all) return code in errorlevel